 4. The Online Appointment (DORIS System)

 You cannot just walk into the SRO.
 You must use the DORIS portal.
-It works, but it can be glitchy.

 Step 1: Prepare the Deed